-The audit team also visited the control room located near the entrance to the facility.
+The inmate reception area of the facility had several cells where inmates could be housed temporarily.
+A staff member assigned to the reception area advised that screening was performed by a PSU staff member and was done in a private office.
+The audit team also visited the control room.
 The control room monitored the cameras that were strategically placed throughout the facility.
 The auditor was given a demonstration of the system capabilities at this time.
 The auditor learned that cameras in the facility could also be accessed on computer workstations by authorized personnel.
 The audit team did not notice any cameras that could observe shower rooms, lavatories or inmate cells.